guilbaults/TrailblazingTurtle/README.md

 * jobscript collector (show the submitted jobscript)

 ### Accountstats
 The users can also see the aggregated use of the users in the same group.
+This also show the current priority of this account in slurm and a few months of history on how much the account used.

 <a href="docs/accountstats.png"><img src="docs/accountstats.png" alt="Stats per account" width="100"/></a>